Unidata/users-workshop-2023/README.md

 Repository for Jupyter Notebooks for Unidata Users Workshop, 2023.

-Each notebook should be self contained!
+Each notebook should be (mostly) self contained!

 ## Organization